2020-2021 CHCI-Facebook Public Policy Fellow

 Placement Two: Office of Rep. Pramila Jayapal

-As a CHCI Public Policy Fellow, Lilián hopes to cultivate her understanding of the intersection between justice, law, and public policy.
-She plans to pursue a law degree and practice immigration and civil rights law.
-Inspired by her own experience as an immigrant, she hopes to advocate for other refugees in the United States.
+As a CHCI Public Policy Fellow, Lilián hopes to continue to cultivate her understanding of the intersection between justice, law, and public policy.
+She plans to pursue a legal career to help expand on the work of the human and civil rights movement.
+Inspired by her own experience as an immigrant, she hopes to advocate for the basic rights of underserved and historically oppressed communities across the United States.